Updated: Feb 1

 Use Centralized Collaboration Tools

-Managing meeting agendas, invites, content, decks, meeting minutes and tracking actionable items can overwhelm the most seasoned professional.
+Managing meeting agendas, invites, content, decks, meeting minutes, and tracking actionable items can overwhelm the most seasoned professional.
 When you are required to juggle a lot of moving pieces, it is essential to avoid gathering agenda topics, content, deck versions, and minutes via email.
 This causes unnecessary email traffic that can cause mistakes to happen and is inefficient.
-Best practice is to manage thru centralized collaboration tools like OneNote, SharePoint, Google Drive or other cloud-based applications.
+The best practice is to manage thru centralized collaboration tools like OneNote, SharePoint, Google Drive, or other cloud-based applications.
 This is a crucial component to managing the process and not the content.